April 21 – 22, 2020 | Congress Park Hanau, Germany

 Eberhard Erb studied mechanical engineering at Fachhochschule Ulm and worked for several international companies in project management and business development.
 He covers the role of the business development manager for DACH and Russia at FFT, providing acoustic solutions within Hexagon's Manufacturing Intelligence division.

 Prof. Jochen Garcke is Professor for Numerics at the Institute for Numerical Simulation at the University of Bonn and heads the department "Numerical Data-Driven Prediction" of Fraunhofer SCAI.
 The main focus of his work is scientific computing and machine learning with applications in engineering and natural sciences.

 TECOSIM Technische Simulation GmbH

-After studying mechanical enginnering at RWTH Aachen Mark Gevers joined TECOSIM as a CAE Engineer in 2001.
-Since 2008 he has been General Manager of TECOSIMs branch office in Cologne and has been in charge of TECOSIM's e-mobility activities.
+After studying mechanical engineering at RWTH Aachen Mark Gevers joined TECOSIM as a CAE Engineer in 2001.
+From 2008 to 2019 he has been General Manager of TECOSIMs branch office in Cologne.
+Since 2019 he is in charge of TECOSIM's e-mobility and benchmarking activities as Director Business Development.
 For four years he has been assistant professor for material simulations.